 • What lessons can the UAE learn from how European governments and banks are tackling the SME finance problem?

-• More specifically, how is the European Investment Fund – an EU public-private institution – helping Europe’s SMEs gain access to finance through its debt and equity products?
+• More specifically, how is the European Investment Fund – an EU institution – helping Europe’s SMEs gain access to finance through its debt and equity products?
 Could its approach, or something similar, work in the UAE?

 His Excellency Mubarak Rashed Al Mansoori, Governor, UAE Central Bank